aaronbloomfield/ccc/hws/arbitrage/index.md

 #### Input

-The program will read in a arbitrage_config.py file to provide all the settings, a sample of which is shown below:
+The program will import an arbitrage_config.py file to provide all the settings, a sample of which is shown below:

 ```
 config = {